ongots/pseudo-fullscreen-firefox/README.md

 ### Firefox
 1. If you have compact icons enabled, switch to normal
+2. The native auto-hiding of the sidebar should be disabled
-2. In about:config (enter into the address bar) turn it on:
+3. In about:config (enter into the address bar) turn it on:
 `toolkit.legacyUserProfileCustomizations.stylesheets` `true`
 `sidebar.revamp` `true`
 4. Create a "chrome" folder in 'Profile Folder' (Menu > Help > Troubleshooting Information > Profile Folder)